 We understand that the business school application process is an exciting, but potentially overwhelming, time for new applicants.
-To help you through the process, GLAD is happy to help serve as a resource and answer any questions that you might have about life on grounds and what it’s like to be gay at Darden.
-Below are answers to some of the more common questions we receive, but please do not hesitate to reach out to our VP of Admissions Brian Gavron or any member of the GLAD board with additional questions that you have.
+To help you through the process, PAD is happy to help serve as a resource and answer any questions that you might have about life on grounds and what it’s like to be gay at Darden.
+Below are answers to some of the more common questions we receive, but please do not hesitate to reach out to any member of the PAD board with additional questions that you have.

 Q. Should I be out in my application?

 It's a personal decision, although we certainly encourage everyone to be authentic in their application.
 Being out in your application does not confer any specific advantage or disadvantage in the admissions process.
 However, if your LGBTQ identity is an important part of your story, being out provides us with a richer understanding about you as an applicant.
 Also, if your have any leadership stories related to the fact that you're an LGBTQ, feel more than welcome to share.

 Darden is committed to a diverse student body.
 Having a diverse cross-section of personal and professional backgrounds is the foundation of our case study model.